 1. Scuola Normale Superiore di Pisa, Italy.

-The university also offer zero Tuition fees, and takes care of the students living cost as well as tuition fees.
-The university ranked number 184 in the Times Higher Education World University Ranking.
+The university also offers zero Tuition fees and takes care of the student’s living costs as well as tuition fees.
+The university ranked number 168 in the Times Higher Education World University Ranking.